 Is a gingivoplasty treatment permanent?

 Yes.
 Gingivoplasty to correct a gummy smile is a one-and-done treatment if performed correctly by an experienced periodontist.
-Once gum tissue is removed from a gummy smile, you will not have to worry about it coming back.
+You will not have to worry about it returning once we remove gum tissue from a gummy smile.
 Gum tissue does not regrow.

 Schedule A Dental Exam & Consultation

 Our team provides comprehensive care for your needs in a caring, compassionate manner.
-We make every effort to educate you on your oral health condition and treatment options.
-Contact our office at (865) 280-1173 or request an appointment online.
+We try to educate you on your oral health condition and treatment options.
+Contact our office at (865) 276-7173 or request an appointment online today.